Questions? Call or text anytime πŸ“ž 818-446-9627

 Recognizing and Managing Your Own Stress and Emotions

-• Physical Activity: Regular exercise (walking, yoga, sports) is a proven stress reliever, releasing endorphins and improving mood.
+• Physical Activity: Regular exercise β€” walking, yoga, sports β€” is a proven stress reliever.
+It releases endorphins and improves mood.

 • Relaxation Techniques: Practice deep breathing, meditation, mindfulness (apps like Calm or Headspace can help), or visualization.

-• Hobbies and Interests: Make time for activities you enjoy that are unrelated to infertility – reading, music, gardening, creative pursuits.
+• Hobbies and Interests: Make time for activities you enjoy that are unrelated to infertility: reading, music, gardening, creative pursuits.

 • Healthy Lifestyle: Prioritize balanced nutrition, adequate sleep, and limiting alcohol or caffeine.